-In Major League Baseball (MLB), stories of star athletes and legendary performances capture the hearts of fans.
+Major League Baseball (MLB) is often celebrated for its star athletes and legendary performances that capture the hearts of fans.
+However, not every player becomes a household name for their achievements.

 - Steve Jeltz’s low career batting average and few home runs limited his effectiveness as a player.